Social Impact and Material ESG Issues

 • Prevent deforestation and conserve forest: Plant one million trees on cocoa-growing regions by 2030

-• Support program in Ghana:
+• Support programs in Ghana:

-• 100,000 trees planted in western Ghana
+• 60,000 trees planted

 • No deforestation, no exploitation, and ensure compliance in the supply chain